Grounder characters on The 100. Note that only spoilers from season 3 are hidden.

 - Breakout Character: Became arguably the most popular character on the show because of being a badass and one of the few well developed lesbian characters on TV that got the attention of the LGBT community.

-- The show runners have stated that, if her actress hadn't left the show, they would have made her a main character, and this appears to be the reason why she plays a big role in season 3 and she is even used to promote the season and is given more focus in the first episodes, as it was implied that her story was originally supposed to be over at the end of season 2.
+- The show runners have stated that, if her actress hadn't signed with another show prior to her appearance on this show, they would have made her a main character, and this appears to be the reason why she plays a big role in season 3 and she is even used to promote the season and is given more focus in the first episodes, as it was implied that her story was originally supposed to be over at the end of season 2.

 - Character Death: Accidentally shot by Titus who was trying to shoot Clarke and frame Murphy for Clarke's death.